Department of Psychology

 Dr. Harbke specializes in research methods and quantitative analysis and greatly enjoys teaching classes in these areas.
 He teaches Research in Psychology I: Statistical Methods and Design (Psy 223), Research Methods in Psychology II: Research Methodology (Psy 323), Techniques in Research and Program Evaluation (Psy 500), Advanced Psychological Statistics (Psy 501), Research Methods in Applied Settings (Psy 502), Current Research in Psychology Seminar (CRIPS; Psy 550), and Structural Equation Modeling for the Behavioral Sciences (Psy 551).
 Dr. Harbke also enjoys teaching content-based courses, such as Introduction to Psychology (Psy 100) and Perception (Psy 344), whenever possible.

 Dr. Harbke’s broad research interests and background includes a variety of different subjects in psychology, education, substance use, public health, and medicine.
-Some of the current projects he is working on include how students understand or appreciate “core” values in science (e.g., tentativeness) and how perceptions of other people’s drinking behavior impacts one’s own drinking and drinking-related consequences.
-Dr. Harbke especially enjoys working with students who are interested in completing their own research project and helps as much as possible to turn the students’ research ideas or questions into testable hypotheses and research projects.
+Some of the current projects he is working on include perceptions of and reactions toward public breastfeeding and verbal stranger harassment.
+Dr. Harbke especially enjoys working with students who are interested in completing their own research project and strives to help students’ to turn their own research ideas or questions into testable hypotheses and research projects.

 Recent Scholarly Activities: